shashwat-kalpvaig/laravel-mysql-spatial/README.md

 ### Using Geometry classes

-In order for your Eloquent Model to handle the Geometry classes, it must use the `Limenet\LaravelMysqlSpatial\Eloquent\SpatialTrait` trait and define a `protected` property `$spatialFields`  as an array of MySQL Spatial Data Type column names (example in [Quickstart](#user-content-create-a-model)).
+In order for your Eloquent Model to handle the Geometry classes, it must use the `ShashwatKalpvaig\LaravelMysqlSpatial\Eloquent\SpatialTrait` trait and define a `protected` property `$spatialFields`  as an array of MySQL Spatial Data Type column names (example in [Quickstart](#user-content-create-a-model)).

 #### IteratorAggregate and ArrayAccess